 Comparison with standard treatments

 A drug's harm-benefit balance and the choice of treatment options must be continually re-evaluated as new data on efficacy or adverse effects and new treatments become available.
-Some drugs are useful in certain situations, offering advantages over other available treatment options, while other drugs are more dangerous than beneficial and should never be used.
+Not all drugs are equal, and not all new drugs represent a clinical advance.
+Some drugs are useful in certain situations, offering a therapeutic advantage over other available treatment options, while other drugs are more dangerous than beneficial and should never be used.

 Prescrire's assessments of drugs and indications are based on a systematic and reproducible literature search, and collective analysis of the resulting data by our Editorial Staff, using an established procedure: